Alabama officer in mall shooting that killed 21-year-old, sparking protests, won't face charges

 An Alabama police officer who fired shots that killed a 21-year-old man on Thanksgiving night at a mall outside of Birmingham will not face charges.

-State Attorney General Steve Marshall announced Tuesday that his investigation found that the officer did not break the law and will not be charged in the death of Emantic “E.J.”
-Bradford, Jr.
+State Attorney General Steve Marshall announced Tuesday that his investigation found the officer did not break the law and will not be charged in the death of Emantic “E.J.”
+Bradford Jr.

-The shooting of Bradford at the Riverchase Galleria in Hoover happened in the immediate aftermath of gunfire at the mall, to which the officer, who has not been identified, was responding.
+Bradford's shooting at the Riverchase Galleria in Hoover happened in the immediate aftermath of gunfire at the mall, to which the officer — who has not been identified — was responding.

 The attorney general's report says the officer mistakenly believed Bradford had fired the earlier shots and was justified in shooting him.
 The officer saw Bradford running toward the shooting scene with a gun and believed he was trying to kill the shooting victim, according to the report.